MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/help-connect.md

 2. Select the BPM libraries (within the selected project) to retrieve task recordings from.
     - For Finance and Operations, for Microsoft content, select the February 2017 QPC Unified Library for Microsoft Dynamics 365 for Operations.
     - For Retail, we will be releasing a library in July.
-    - You do not need to select a library for Talent--the connection to the correct library is established for you.
+    - You do not need to select a library for Talent—the connection to the correct library is established for you.

 3. Set the display order of the BPM libraries.
 This determines the order in which task recordings from the libraries will appear in the **Help** pane.